 Origin of the A3 Problem-Solving Tool

-The A3 report is one of the many Lean management tools, developed and deployed as part of the Toyota Production System (TPS).
+The A3 report is one of the many Lean management tools, developed as part of the Toyota Production System (TPS).

 There isn’t a single inventor of the A3 reports.
 In fact, Isao Kato (former manager at Toyota) describes it as ? hybrid between the PDCA cycle and Toyota’s philosophy to make things visible.